KoushikShahit04/RED-AVATAR/README.md

 1. Connect the network using CLient SDK <https://github.com/IBM/blockchain-network-on-kubernetes#7-connect-the-network-using-client-sdk>.
 1. Deploy the chaincode onto the blockchain network.

+## Live demo

+You can find a running system to test at [callforcode.mybluemix.net](http://callforcode.mybluemix.net/)

 With the application running in the simulator/emulator, you should be able to navigate through the various screens: